Standard Life assets boosted by pension sales and funds arm

-LONDON, April 24 British insurance group Standard Life saw the net flow of new money it administers more than double in the first quarter from a year earlier, helped by a rise in pension savings.
+LONDON British insurance group Standard Life (SL.L) saw the net flow of new money it administers more than double in the first quarter from a year earlier, helped by a rise in pension savings.

 Assets under administration at the group rose 7 percent to 233.1 billion pounds during the first three months of 2013, Standard Life said in a trading statement on Wednesday.